alchandia/opc-status/README.md

 # Usage

-For Sensu, run as php script from CLI.
-For Prometheus, script need to serve from the Webserver where PHP is installed.
+For Sensu and Prometheus, script need to serve from the Webserver where PHP is installed.

 # To-Do